eoncarlyle/portfolio-website/drafts/kafka-in-one-file.md

 # Kafka in one file

+On a piece of software whose lack of existence confuses me.

+## A love letter to SQLite

-When Redis's original BSD open-source liscences was revoked, Machine Learning Engineer Vicki Boykis mourned the occasion with "I love Redis with a loyalty that I reserve for close friends and family and the first true day of spring, because Redis is software made for me, the developer."
-While I have certainly worked with Redis far less than Boykis, this is a good description for how I feel about SQLite.
+When Redis's original BSD open-source licence was changed, Machine Learning Engineer Vicki Boykis mourned the occasion with "I love Redis with a loyalty that I reserve for close friends and family and the first true day of spring, because Redis is software made for me, the developer."
+While I have certainly worked with Redis far less than Boykis, this is exactly how I feel about SQLite.
 There may be more impactful software projects, but there is no software that I love so unreservedly as SQLite.

-Most 'how to get started with relational databases' blogs and books don't use SQLite, case in point When I was learning the basics of SQL I had to download a .pkg MySQL with this clunky editor, and it's probably still downloaded on my Mac, untouched since that holiday break I was using it.[^1] If you're setting up the database for a side project is more cumbersome, because you have to provision compute, make sure it is accessible over the network, and secure it accordingly.
-But with SQLite, one file.
+Despite how objectively great it is, most 'how to get started with relational databases' blogs and books don't use SQLite: when I was learning the basics of SQL I had to download a `.pkg` with MySQL with this clunky editor; it's probably still downloaded on my Mac, untouched since that holiday break I was using it.[^1] If you're setting up a new database for a project you'll have to provision compute, make sure it is available over the network, and secure it accordingly.

+But with SQLite, you create a file and then run `sqlite3 myNewDatabase.sqlite` to setup your new tables.
 That's it.
-No daemon, no extra compute, no managed service.
+There's no daemon, no extra compute, no managed service.
 The daemonless, single file setup means you can check your database into version control or swap out between test and production with a single-line change.
 While it isn't as performant as PostgreSQL, the performance ceiling may be higher than you realise, emphasis mine:

 > The SQLite website (https://sqlite.org/) uses SQLite itself, of course, and as of this writing (2015) it handles about *400K to 500K HTTP requests per day, about 15-20% of which are dynamic pages touching the database.
 Dynamic content uses about 200 SQL statements per webpage*.
 This setup runs on a single VM that shares a physical server with 23 others and yet still keeps the load average below 0.1 most of the time.

-Not only can you check your database into version control
-- Can commit database into source control
+# Event Stream System Administration

+A few weeks back I had the idea of standing up Apache Kafka behind a reverse proxy for use in a [side project](https://github.com/eoncarlyle/januaryplayground).
+I have plenty of compute in my home server rack, but it is all hidden behind a reverse proxy on a Digital Ocean VPS to avoid exposing my private IP address.
+The idea was to open the broker up to any IP address and secure it with mTLS.
+At first Nginx streams didn't work on the VPS so I moved over to HAProxy, but I had this annoying issue where the certificate presented by the Kafka domain name was for an unrelated application on Nginx on the same DMZ server.
+Given that the reverse proxy went through a port-forwarding rule straight to port 9093 where Kafka was listening, I don't know what this was happening.
+I am a half decent Linux system administrator and this was a big part of my last job, but in the end I decided to give up and started running the broker directly on the VPS.
+I have considerably less CPU, RAM, and disk to work with, but at least mTLS  works.
+It all reminded me of what it is like to setup a database from scratch and made me grateful that we are using a Kafka managed service at work.

+It all made me think that surely _someone_ has created a high-quality, open-source "SQLite of event streams" because that is exactly what I want.
+Given that SQLite fit my needs well as a database we're not talking about all that much data, but I find event streams interesting to work with and I wanted to use them for some inter-service messaging.

+- Mention chapter 3 of 'Distributed Services with Go'

 SQLite doesn't require a seperate daemon and exists as a single file.
 I would love the event stream equivalent of this.
 - https://sqlite.org/wal.html